-The Graduate/Professional Certificate in the Transdisciplinary Study of Visual Cultures is a research-driven certificate.
+The Graduate Certificate in Visual Cultures is a research-driven certificate.
 Selection of courses should contribute to your professional development.
 The certificate is awarded upon successful completion of 9 graduate-level credits in a combination of required and elective coursework, with a GPA of 3.0 (4.0 basis).
 Required coursework consists of ART HIST/AFROAMER 801 Historiography, Theory and Methods in Visual Culture; ART HIST/AFROAMER 802 Visual Cultures: Topics in Visual Cultures, or equivalent.
 Elective coursework consists of one 3-credit course to be selected, in consultation with a program faculty advisor, from a wide range of crosslisted and “meets with” courses offered by program faculty in numerous programs and departments.
 A list of possible course options are available on the CVC website, although it is not exhaustive.
 Please, note that even if a course is listed on the website it is not a guarantee that it will receive program credit.
-Please, consult with Director of the CVC to ensure that your selected courses meet criteria for credit.
+Please, consult with the Director of the CVC to ensure that your selected courses meet the criteria for credit.

 LEARNING GOALS FOR THE CENTER FOR VISUAL CULTURES

 - Show comprehension of the history, theories, and methods of Visual Culture as a field of study as they are practiced in the field of Visual Cultures.

 - Demonstrate critical ability to work with and develop Visual Culture theories and methods.

 - Develop capacity to conduct original research in Visual Culture.

 - Show ability to work with Visual Culture theories and methods in the analysis and presentation of original research which may take oral, written, and visual forms.